 The City of Bexley maintains high standards of personal and professional conduct for its employees.
-A citizen who wishes to file a complaint against an employee can do so on this page.
-Once filed, you will have the opportunity to speak to a Complaint Liaison at no cost.
-These individuals are third-party consultants who help complainants navigate the process.
-Complaint Liaisons are not legal representation.
+A citizen who wishes to file a formal complaint against a City employee can do so on this page.
+Click the 'Citizen Complaint Form' button on this page to open an interactive PDF.
+Mailing and drop-off instructions are located at the bottom of the second page.

-A citizen who wishes to file a complaint against an employee will be asked to provide as much detailed information as possible so that the alleged violation can be fully and fairly investigated.
+A citizen who wishes to file a formal complaint against a City employee will be asked to provide as much detailed information as possible so that the alleged violation can be fully and fairly investigated.
 Any allegation that may involve criminal misconduct will be investigated following current criminal procedure and rules of evidence.

 Any citizen who has questions regarding an employee’s actions or departmental policy and/or procedure is encouraged to speak with a supervisor to resolve their questions.
 The information requested on the form is the information that is necessary to properly complete a complaint investigation.

 If the complaint involves alleged criminal activity, the matter will be investigated as a criminal offense.
 Every effort will be made to resolve a complaint in a timely manner while safeguarding the rights of the accuser as well as the accused.
 Your patience in dealing with the complaint investigation is appreciated.